 - How likely is it that the applicant will be able to successfully complete our rigorous, science-based veterinary curriculum?
-When evaluating an applicant, emphasis is placed on physical and biological science preparation.
+When evaluating an applicant’s academic preparation our committee looks at several components with an emphasis placed on physical and biological science preparation.
 Prerequisite coursework is considered an essential foundation, while excellence in additional upper division science courses further indicates an applicant is more likely to be able to successfully complete our program.

 - Does the applicant possess the qualities of a successful veterinarian and have a holistic understanding of the profession?
 We consider various criteria such as motivation, communication and teamwork skills, compassion and empathy, professionalism, integrity and ethics, maturity, and knowledge of the profession when evaluating an applicant.

 Our admissions committee considers several academic components when evaluating an applicant’s ability to successfully complete our veterinary curriculum.

 - Prerequisite coursework (with a grade of C- or higher before entering our program)

 - Four GPAs as calculated in the VMCAS application

 - Science GPA (physical and biological sciences)

 - Last semester (45 hours) or quarter (60 hours) GPA

 - DVM program science and math prerequisite courses GPA